-Patrick studied Violin with Frances Mason at the Royal College of Music from 1980 -1984.
+Patrick studied the violin with Frances Mason at the Royal College of Music from 1980 to 1984.

 Patrick was a regular member of The Academy of St Martin-in the-fields from 1988-1996 working closely with violinists Iona Brown and Kenneth Sillito as well as Sir Neville Marriner.
 He has also guested frequently with contemporary music specialists, the London Sinfonietta.

 In recent years Patrick has divided his time between his work as a studio session-muscian in London and numerous chamber ensembles.
 He plays on a beautiful 18th Century Italian violin, at least part of which is attributed to Ceruti.